ThomasITU/PCPP_2025/assignment1/exercises2/textual_answers_exercises02.md

 2. Is your solution fair towards writer threads?
 In other words, does your solution ensure that if a writer  thread wants to write, then it will eventually do so?
 If so, explain why.
 If not, modify part 1. so that  your implementation satisfies this fairness requirement, and then explain why your new solution satisfies  the requirement

-	Yes the solution is fair to writer threads, because of the variable "waitingWriters", meaning that if a writer needs to write the readers will have to wait, as such the writers have priority.
+**Yes** the solution is fair to writer threads, because of the variable "waitingWriters", meaning that if a writer needs to write the readers will have to wait, as such the writers have priority.

 ##### Exercise 2.2
 1. Does your monitor implementation contain any condition variables?
 If you answer yes, explain how many  condition variables your monitor uses, how they are used in the monitor, and what method calls are used to  access them.
 If you answer no, explain why condition variables are not used in the monitor.

-	There's one implicit condition variable which can be interacted with through wait(), notify(), and notifyAll().
+	**There's** one implicit condition variable which can be interacted with through wait(), notify(), and notifyAll().

-	Yes it can run forever, because there's not necessarily cache coherence.
+**Yes** it can run forever, because there's not necessarily cache coherence.
 When a lock is used, flushing to main memory occurs.
 Here we can not guarantee it, and as such it's possible it will run forever.
-You can use volatile, because then the variable if flushed into main memory
+You can use volatile, because then the variable if flushed into main memory, meaning that threads in other cores can access the updated variables.

 2. Use Java Intrinsic Locks (synchronized) on the methods of the MutableInteger to ensure that thread t always terminates.
 Explain why your solution prevents thread t from running forever
 	```java